 Return to Vader’s Castle #1, is written by the aforementioned Cavan Scott who has a plethora of credits in the Star Wars Adventures outside of Tales from Vader’s Castle including the series’s previous issue Star Wars Adventures #26 (review here).
-Scott is joined by artist and colorist Francesco Francvilla, artist Megan Levens, colorist Charlie Kirchoff, and letterer Andworld Design.
-Tales from Vader’s Castle had a similarly large team that was added on to with every issue.
+Scott is joined by artist and colorist Francesco Francavilla, artist Megan Levens, colorist Charlie Kirchoff, and letterer AndWorld Design.
+Tales from Vader’s Castle had a similarly large team that was added on to every issue.
 With Francvilla appearing in both series, it is clear that readers will get similarly stunning artwork with each issue of Return to Vader’s Castle.

 Return to Vader’s Castle #1 continues the storytelling method established in Tales from Vader’s Castle.
 The horror stories, featuring prominent Star Wars characters, are going to be told through retellings from central characters as Return to Vader’s Castle‘s story progresses.
 Tales from Vader’s Castle stories came from the various members of Commander Lina Graf’s crew as they escaped from Mustafar.

 In Return to Vader’s Castle #1 readers receive their first story, not from our old heroes, but none other than the insidious Vaneé.
 Vaneé, Darth Vader’s faithful attendant, also made appearances in Tales from Vader’s Castle as he attempted to prevent Commander Graf and the other Rebels from escaping Vader’s castle.
 Instead of the stories being used to help the Rebel’s overcome their fears, Vaneé is using the first story in Return to Vader’s Castle to antagonize a captive.